-The increase in contribution from the Group's Development business is underpinned by the strong Victorian market and the commencement of settlements from new projects.
-The Aston (Vic) project made a significant contribution to earnings during the year and settlement revenue commenced to be received from the Little Green (Vic) and Greenlea (WA) projects.
-The settlement of the sale of land to the Peet Werribee Land Syndicate (Cornerstone, Vic) and the settlement of super lot parcels also contributed positively to FY17 performance.
+The increase in contribution from the Group's Development business is underpinned by the strong Victorian market.
+The Aston (Vic) project continued to be a significant contributor to earnings during the year, the first settlements were achieved at the Summerhill (Vic) and Lightsview Apartments (SA) projects and the settlement of super lots also contributed to FY18 performance.